 You don’t have to leave North America to go on pilgrimage!
 There are many Cathedrals, Marian Apparition Sites, Missions, and Catholic history closer to home than you might think.
 Whether you are visiting Our Lady of Guadalupe in Mexico, the Shrine of Our Lady of Guadalupe in Wisconsin, the California Mission of California, or exploring Catholic Cuba, Select International Tours and Cruise has a trip for you.

-Read More About Traveling to the USA, Canada, Mexico, and Cuba
+Read More About Traveling to Canada, Mexico, and Cuba

 What Should I Know Before I Go to Canada, Mexico, and Cuba?

 While Mexico has made many improvements in water treatment, it is still important to exercise caution when using it.
 Use bottled water for drinking, taking medication, and brushing your teeth.
 While this may seem overly cautious, your digestive tract will thank you.